What Are Popovers?

 Instructions

 - If eggs and milk are cold, before combining, submerge whole eggs in warm water for 10 minutes and heat milk until just warm.
-Preheat oven to 450°F (232°C) with a nonstick popover pan on rack in lowest position.
+Preheat oven to 450°F (232°C) with a nonstick popover pan on the rack in the lowest position.

 - Combine egg and milk in a large bowl and whisk vigorously until very frothy, about 1 minute.
 Add flour and salt and whisk until batter is the consistency of heavy cream with some small lumps and air bubbles remaining.

 - Remove popover pan from oven and coast with cooking spray.
-Fill popover cups about three-quarters (75%) full with batter.
+Fill popover cups about three-quarters (75%) full of batter.
 Bake 20 minutes, then reduce temperature to 350°F (176°C).
 Bake until golden brown, about 20 minutes more.

 - Remove the popover pan from the oven and turn them out on a wire rack immediately and poke a small opening in the side o each with a paring knife to let the steam escape.
 Serve immediately.